SL477/SL477.github.io/_posts/2023-01-11-Scarlet-Sentinels-Welcomes-New-Recruits.md

 ---
 title: Scarlet Sentinels Welcomes New Recruits
-layout: page
+layout: post
 categories: Warhammer 40k Space Marines
+author: Tom Fishwick
 ---

 The Scarlet Sentinels Chapter welcomes Lieutenant Kieran Cadmus and Librarian Zao Urbane as its first Primaris Space Marines.

-![Lieutenant Kieran Cadmus and Librarian Zao Urbane](/assets/images/SpaceMarinesLibrarianAndLieutenant.jpg) *Lieutenant Kieran Cadmus and Librarian Zao Urbane with the Outrider squad*
+![Lieutenant Kieran Cadmus and Librarian Zao Urbane](/assets/images/SpaceMarinesLibrarianAndLieutenant.jpg) _Lieutenant Kieran Cadmus and Librarian Zao Urbane with the Outrider squad_

 Chapter Master Alexander Lima and Captain Lucius Vault welcomed them and a squad of Outriders into the Third Company and to the Angel Bastion on Saint Marilyn.